 4. Sign Ur Name 04.08

 Another replay material.
 Upbeat yet mellow, really love the guitars.
 Would you rather sign your name on the marriage certificate or across one’s heart?
 Oh the rhetoric.
 This is a song of a man distressed over the insecurity that his lady is cheating.
 He even sings in French (very sexy) that every other hour and minute, ‘Je pense a toi’.
 If Kameron marries me, I will sign his name, anywhere and everywhere, even across Nairobi city

 This song is effortlessly soulful, and definitely one of my favourites.
 ‘Don’t you love the way I do you?’
 The opening line with the undeniable Musiq Soulchild swag.
 It’s groovy sound and straight-up talk renders it a great R&B/quiet storm radio hit.
 He sings, ‘I can’t be the good guy and the bad guy at the same time, you’ve got to make up your mind.’
 Relationships aren’t always a walk in the park, we all know that.
 One day it’s cold and another it’s hot.
 The wrong partner sometimes turns out to have been the right one and vice versa.
 Kameron’s one wish is for her to just, ‘Snap out of it’.

 7. F_ck Love 05.05

-The deep lyricism and acoustic lead guitar in this one can make you jizz!
-Eargasm doesn’t even start to describe this sound.
+The deep lyricism and acoustic lead guitar is eargasm!
 For the EP title track, Kameron did a lot of justice to this song.
-‘I can be honest, i don’t know where i am going.
+‘I can be honest, I don’t know where I am going.
 At this point I hardly know where I’ve been’.
-You can feel his emotions of a conflicted love.
+You can feel his emotions of a conflicted relationship.
 An assertion that love can be evil, but a necessary one at that.
 I enjoyed the song’s verses melody better than the chorus and hook.

 BONUS: The video to F_uck Love